Vampire: The Masquerade – Coteries of New York: Release

 The game was announced in June 2019 with a teaser trailer, and was released on December 11, 2019 for Windows, following a one-week delay to allow for bug-fixing.
 Ports followed for Linux and macOS on January 23, 2020, Nintendo Switch on March 24, 2020, PlayStation 4 on March 25, and Xbox One on April 15, 2020.
 The console versions launched with additional character and environment art and improved audio design, which was added to the Windows version through an update.
 An artbook and a soundtrack album were released digitally on March 24, 2020.
 A Japanese localization of the game was released on November 12, 2020 for Nintendo Switch, PlayStation 4, and Windows by DMM Games.

 A stand-alone expansion with an independent story, Vampire: The Masquerade – Shadows of New York, was released on September 10, 2020, and has the player take the role of a vampire from clan Lasombra while investigating the death of the local Anarch Movement leader.
 A physical "collector's edition" that includes Coteries of New York, Shadows of New York, an artbook, and a vinyl soundtrack, is planned for release in Q1/Q2 2021 for Nintendo Switch, PC, and PlayStation 4.
+It has not been released as of May 2023.